-The clinic continues to accept referrals for consultation regarding transition-related surgery from a licensed physician (MD) or nurse practitioner (NP).
+The clinic accepts referrals for assessments, treatment, and consultation regarding transition-related surgery from a licensed physician (MD) or nurse practitioner (NP).
 Ask your health care provider to fill out the CAMH Adult Referral Form available on this website.
-It should be faxed to Access CAMH, CAMH’s new centralized intake.
+It should be faxed to Access CAMH, (CAMH’s centralized intake).
 If you have any questions about the referral or intake process, please call Access CAMH.
 The contact information for referrals is:

 Access CAMH fax: 416-979-6815